Trial Steering Committee (TSC)

 - Overseeing study governance

 - Coordinating protocol specific training of research teams at participating hospitals in collaboration with each Regional Lead.

 The Data Coordinating Center (DCCe) is responsible for research operations and supporting the TCC and research network to assure collaboration across participating hospitals, along with standardisation and uniformity of procedures, to yield high-quality data.
 The DCCe will serve as the liaison between the participating hospitals, the scientific leadership team, and the Data Safety Monitoring Committee.

 Regional Leads (RLs)

-The Amsterdam University Medical Centers (Netherlands), the University of Oxford's National Perinatal Epidemiological Unit (UK), and the Hospital of the University of Pennsylvania/Children’s Hospital of Philadelphia (USA), will be the principal International Partner Research Organisations for the POLAR clinical trial.
+The Amsterdam University Medical Center (Netherlands), the University of Oxford's National Perinatal Epidemiological Unit (NPEU) Clinical Trials Unit (UK), and the Hospital of the University of Pennsylvania/Children’s Hospital of Philadelphia (USA), will be the principal International Partner Research Organisations for the POLAR clinical trial.

-Each institute will act as the respective Regional Lead for the Netherlands, the United Kingdom and North America, in order to streamline study implementation, ethics processes and governance aspects of the trial.
+Each organisation will act as the respective Regional Lead for the Netherlands, the United Kingdom and North America, in order to streamline study implementation, ethics processes and governance aspects of the trial.